jameslnewell/tradie-v4/packages/tradie/README.md

 ## Usage

 #### `tradie clean`
-Remove any generated artifacts and temporary files.
+Remove any generated artifacts and/or temporary files.

 #### `tradie build`
 Build any generated artifacts.